 - The domain it was sent from doesn't match the domain in the 'From:' address.
 For example, you've received an email from email@example.com, but it could've been sent through a social networking site and not Gmail.

-- The email was sent to a Google Group from a domain that has 'reject policy' as its DMARC policy.
+- The email was sent to a Google Group from a domain that has a 'p=reject or p=quarantine' DMARC policy.

 You can't remove the 'via' next to someone's name.
 Gmail displays this information so that you're aware of where your messages are coming from.

-If you notice that an email has been sent via a program that you don't recognise, the message might be spam.
+If you notice that an email has been sent via a programme that you don't recognise, the message might be spam.

 Remove 'via' information from emails not sent through Gmail

 Gmail checks whether the messages that you send are authenticated.

 - Sign your messages with a DKIM signature that is associated with your domain.

 - Make sure that the domain in the 'From:' address matches the domain that you're using to authenticate your emails.